'The Customer Management Forum is currently undergoing reorganisation.'

 Recently inspired by: David Robinson, President of Speedo – how a small player took on and beat the big competition through the Beijing Olympics.
 I was also impressed with Clive Humby and the Tesco story.

-How the Club Operates
+How the Forum Operates

 The Forum holds four meetings each year and sponsors several research projects that address issues of interest to members.
 Membership is on a company basis and costs £8,500 per year.
 Member companies can send up to three people to each meeting.